ybbus/jsonrpc/README.md

 }
 ```

-Call a function with arbitrary parameters:
+Call a function with arbitrary array parameters:

 ```go
 func main() {